samlogan/gatsby-prismic-sass/README.md

 You have to know the basics of Prismic's interface in order to be able to make the necessary changes / setup your project accordingly.
 You can also checkout the document ["Sourcing from Prismic"](https://www.gatsbyjs.org/docs/sourcing-from-prismic/).

+### Setup the page.json custom type

+Get started by using the dummy `.prismic/page.json` custom type.
+Once inside Prismic go to the Custom types page, click "New", select "Repeatable Type" and enter "Page" as the type name.
+Toggle from "Build mode" to "JSON editor" in the right sidebar and paste the contents from the page.json file.
+This will allow you to create your first page with the dummy slice `src/slices/IntroSection.jsx` contained in this boilerplate.

 ### Create .env files

 Use `.env.template` to generate `.env.development` and `.env.production` files containing the following ENV variables